rightscale-cookbooks/machine_tag/README.md

 ## tag_search(node, query, args)

-Returns and array of tag hashes for all servers in your environment.
+Returns an array of tag hashes for all servers in your environment.
 Currently the `query` and `args` parameters are not used.
 See `recipes/test_producer.rb` and `recipes/test_consumer.rb` for an example.

 ## tag_list(node)